daveeS987/reading-notes/4read38.md

 ### Review, Research, and Discussion

 1. How granular should your reducers be?
+    - You should break down your reducers to handle different sets of logic.
-1. Pro or Con – multiple reducers can “fire” when a commonly named action is dispatched
+1. Pro or Con – multiple reducers can “fire” when a commonly named action is dispatched.
+    - There are both pros and cons of this.
+If you have intentions of having an action trigger two reducers, this can be beneficial.
+This can also be a con, if you accidently have two reducers that use the same action unintentionally.
-1. Name a strategy for preventing the above
+1. Name a strategy for preventing the above.
+    - Just check your reducers to make sure they're not responding to the same action.
+Confirm you have different action types.

 ### Vocabulary Terms

-- store
+- store - holds the whole state tree of your application
-- combined reducers

-### Preview

-1. Which 3 things had you heard about previously and now have better clarity on?

-1. Which 3 things are you hoping to learn more about in the upcoming lecture/demo?

-1. What are you most excited about trying to implement or see how it works?
+- combined reducers - combines all the child reducers into one object and namespaces the state of each reducer under their own keys

 ### Links: